 A country's national competitiveness is contingent upon the quality of its education system, and a country's quality of teachers is arguably the single most important factor that affects its education quality.
-Hong et al. (2008) defined such rationale underscores as "the necessity for a country to improve the quality of its teaching faculty during education reform in order to increase its national competitiveness" (as cited in Reid and Donoghue, 2004, p.
-561).
+Hong et al. [1] defined such rationale underscores as "the necessity for a country to improve the quality of its teaching faculty during education reform in order to increase its national competitiveness" (as cited in Reid and Donoghue [2].
 In dealing with national competitiveness, the ministry of Education of Thailand amended the National Education Act of B.E.
 2542 (1999).
 According to Chapter 4, the National Education Guidelines in Section 22 described "Education shall be based on the principle that all learners are capable of learning and self-development, and are regarded as being most important".
-The teaching-learning process shall aim at enabling the learners to develop themselves at their own pace and to the best of their potentiality.
+The teachinglearning process shall aim at enabling the learners to develop themselves at their own pace and to the best of their potentiality.
 Moreover, Section 24 described "In organizing the learning process, educational institutions and agencies concerned to provide training in thinking process, management, how to face various situations and application of knowledge for obviating and solving problems".

-In recent decades, the effectively training in automotive technology areas can be provided in the field of higher education from knowledge-oriented to competency-based education (Achtenhagen, 2001; Arguelles & Gonczi, 2000; Hong, Horng, Lin, & Chanlin, 2008; Hooveld, Pass, & Jochems, 2005; Samuelowicz, 2001).
-Competency-based Education (CBE) is focused on Student learning outcomes with the knowledge, skills, and attitudes to enhance them to skill development and solving the problems in their domain of study or future work, i.e., authentic tasks (Keens, 1992).
-It provides the tools to extend Mechanical Technology Education (MTE) Program at King Mongkut's University of Technology Thonburi (KMUTT).
+In recent decades, the effectively training in automotive technology areas can be provided in the field of higher education from knowledge-oriented to competency-based education [3-6].
+Competencybased Education (CBE) is focused on student learning outcomes with the knowledge, skills, and attitudes to enhance them to skill development and solving as problems in their domain of study or future work [7].
+CBE provides the tools to extend Mechanical Technology Education (MTE) Program at King Mongkut's University of Technology Thonburi (KMUTT).
 As technology assumes an increasingly dominant role in society, technology literacy is becoming as essential as students' competency and the ability to service, repair and diagnosis.
 In providing the fundamentals of technological literacy, technology education increases capability prepare to live and work in a world of continuously evolving technologies.
-Current automobiles are a challenge to service and repair because of this advanced technology, but the future automobile will be even more complicated (Riley, 1985).
+Current automobiles are a challenge to service and repair because of this advanced technology, but the future automobile will be even more complicated [8].
 This advanced and continuously evolving technology will require students' competencies to have greater knowledge, skills, and attitudes.
 In the area of triple service, repair, and diagnosis that a technologically literate student uses tools, materials, training systems, and processes in an informed, ethical, and social responsible.
-To be responsible members of society, students must be aware, attempt and achievement that ever changing technology has on their lives (Oklahoma Department of Career and Technology Education, 2006).
+To be responsible members of society, students must be aware, attempt and achievement that ever changing technology has on their lives [9].

 The MTE program at KMUTT separates into 5 areas are: 1) applied engineering mechanic; 2) thermal engineering; 3) dynamic systems and control; 4) automotive technology; and 5) applied educational technology.
-The nature of MTE program requires the integration of different disciplines such as general education (e.g., mathematics, science, social science, computer programming, information technology, language arts, leadership and management), mechanical engineering, electrical engineering, electronic engineering, industrial engineering and industrial education and training, etc. Therefore, the purposed education development is motivated by the need for a systematic MTE educational curriculum between mechanical engineers and technical teachers/trainers (Technologist/Experts in training).
+The nature of MTE program requires the integration of different disciplines such as general education (e.g., mathematics, science, social science, computer programming, information technology, language arts, leadership and management), mechanical engineering, electrical engineering, electronic engineering, industrial engineering and industrial education and training, etc. Therefore, the purposed education development is motivated by the need for a systematic MTE educational curriculum between mechanical engineers and vocational and technical teachers.
 The concept of teacher training in MTE program is to stress implementation of teaching technique principle and to emphasize the knowledge, skills and attitudes in field of mechanical engineering and educational technology.
 Derived from the concept of industrial education is a terminology used more specifically in this research to describe social demands that need competency-based learning strategy for student development.
 With collaborative efforts, enterprise and university jointly design learning programs to meet the demands of potential student as well as the needs of social demand.